-Horrified town fathers felt they could not return Mason’s body to Vine Lake Cemetery for fear it would be stolen again.
-Instead, Medfield Selectmen John Baxter, Charles Hamant, Moses Hartshorn, Johnson Mason, and William Clark had the decaying corpse dismembered and buried parts of Mason in different spots around town.
+Horrified town fathers felt they couldn’t return Mason’s body to Vine Lake Cemetery, for fear it would be stolen again.
+Instead, Medfield Selectmen John Baxter, Charles Hamant, Moses Hartshorn, Johnson Mason and William Clark had the decaying corpse dismembered and buried parts of Mason in different spots around town.
 Mason’s torso, which was believed to contain the soul, was buried at the intersection of South Street and Noon Hill Road.
 That was meant to symbolize Mason’s soul being poised at the crossroads of heaven and hell.
 Mason’s head was dispatched to the field off South Street next to Stop River.
 Arms and legs and other body parts were buried elsewhere around town in undisclosed locations.

 History leaves us unclear as to why the men stole the body, although at that time period in history such practices were actually not uncommon.
-In the late 1700s to early 1800s, interest in anatomical dissection grew in the United States.
+In the late 1700’s-early 1800’s, interest in anatomical dissection grew in the United States.
 The demand for dead bodies for human dissection grew as medical schools were established in the United States.

 History also leaves us to debate the selectmen’s decision to dismember Mason and leave his body parts buried all over town.
-But this first murder in Medfield’s history, and the shocking events that took place here 210 years ago, leaves us with a great piece of Medfield history to tell each Halloween.
+But this first murder in Medfield’s history and the shocking events that took place here 209 years ago leaves us with a great piece of Medfield history to tell each Halloween.